junh-ki/gsoc_doc/docs/source/contents/milestone.rst

 In that way, determinism metric of real-time systems can be improved.

 Not only this, the user also get the better visual information through the user interface class.
-This would enable users to map the Amalthea model and analyze response time & E2E latency information in a visual way.
+This enables users to map the target Amalthea model and analyze response time & E2E latency metrics in a visual way.